-Professional development leaves are intended to increase an employee’s value to the University through opportunities for research, writing, professional renewal, further education, or other experiences of professional value.
-It is a program intended to mirror the sabbatical leaves that are available to tenured in-unit faculty.
+Professional development program is intended to increase an employee’s value to the University through opportunities for research, writing, professional renewal, further education, or other experiences of professional value.
+The PDP program is intended to mirror sabbaticals that are available to tenured in-unit faculty.

 Professional development program is taken at either full pay for one (1) semester or term or at three-fourths pay for one (1) academic year and are subject to the terms and conditions set forth in Article 22 of the most current UCF BOT-UFF Collective Bargaining Agreement.

 - Non-tenured, non-tenure-earning employees who have completed five or more academic years of full-time, continuous non-OPS service with UCF shall be eligible to apply for the professional development program.

 - First-time applicants.
 Employees must work at least five full academic years (i.e., a fall semester followed by a spring semester).

 - Employees who are compensated through a contract or grant may receive a PDP appointment only if the contact or grant allows participation in such programs and the employee meets all other eligibility requirements.